georust/rinex/README.md

 By default all timestamps are in UTC with leap seconds correctly managed.

-:warning: For RINEX files generated prior Jan 1 2000, we falsely identify the epochs in the 21st century.
-This is due to a +2000 offset that we hardcode when YY is encoded on two digits, to avoid internal panic.
+:warning: Years encoded on two digits in files generated prior Jan 1 2000, get falsely offset to the 21st century.
+This only applies to OBS(V2) and NAV(V2) files generated prior year 2000.

 ## Supported `RINEX` types